andrew-me/idea-board/COMMENTS.md

 # Comments

 The task is in TypeScript.
-If you prefer, and can swap to JavaScript.
+If you prefer, I can swap to JavaScript.

 I've taken the opportunity to try out some recent ideas.
 Please let me know what you think!